-Scope: This specification defines performance requirement for Capron Components which require Electropolishing and/or Passivation of Stainless Steel.
+Scope: This specification defines performance requirements for Capron Components which require Electropolishing and/or Passivation of Stainless Steel.
+Thank you for visiting Capron Manufacturing’s specifications data base and please let us know if you have any questions.

 ASTM’s metallic coating norms are instrumental in the assessment and examination of the physical, chemical, mechanical, and metallurgical properties of metallic powders planned for use as coating material.
 These standards help to recognize attributes, for example, thickness, particle size, compressibility, rupture strength, and surface finishing among others.
 Additionally, these metallic coating norms permit powder metallurgy labs, and different organizations that manage metallic powder coatings to fittingly test them for the chemical and mechanical characteristics to which they ought to acclimate.